 Helping our Own—ongoing (2007—funding is approved on an as-need basis—$90,383 has been distributed to date to a total of five individuals and/or families).
 In 2007, The Alliance expanded its funding initiatives to helping our own, which includes reaching out to the roofing community and its members and helping fund projects dedicated to good works and charitable giving.
 The funding mission expansion serves to balance the programs supported by the Alliance to enable it to affect more lives in the roofing industry.
 Through a nomination process, the Alliance recognizes and identifies the challenges associated with life-changing events and provides assistance to create sustainable solutions for individuals or families in need.

 Melvin Kruger Endowed Scholarship Program—ongoing (2007—$650,000 [$400,000 scholarship funds collected since the Alliance’s inception plus $250,000 designated for the next five years.])
 The Melvin Kruger Endowed Scholarship Program was established with a unanimous vote among Alliance members.
 Not only does the program recognize Melvin Kruger as a great industry leader but also as a person who has devoted much of his life to the cause of education.
-The ongoing goal is to create a permanent scholarship fund of at least $2 million so that a minimum of $100,000 in scholarships can be awarded annually.
+The ongoing goal is to create a permanent scholarship fund of at least $2 million.
 Annual scholarships in the amount of $5,000 are awarded to post-secondary students from NRCA contractor and supplier member firms.
-With the 2017-18 school year, a total of $735,000 has been awarded to 122 students.
+With the 2019-20 school year, a total of $845,000 has been awarded to 130 students.

-Employee Outreach—committed, ongoing program (2016—$12,000; 2017—$17,000) This initiative is for the Most Valuable Player (MVP) Awards program, which recognizes employees for their exceptional achievements and contributions to the roofing industry.
+Employee Outreach—committed, ongoing program (2016-2020—$63,231 total committed) This initiative is for the Most Valuable Player (MVP) Awards program, which recognizes employees for their exceptional achievements and contributions to the roofing industry and their charitable contributions to their communities.
 The program identifies and honors a maximum of 10 outstanding roofing workers each year.
 The winners are recognized at NRCA’s Industry Awards Ceremony, which is held in conjunction with the International Roofing Expo.

-Construction Management Schools Initiative—committed, ongoing program (2013—$34,281; 2014—$60,000; 2015—$28,752 ; 2016—$95,000; 2017—$103,500) This initiative involves developing relationships with faculty and students in construction management schools with the following goals: (1) To develop roofing-specific material that can be integrated into current course curricula.
+Construction Management Schools Initiative—committed, ongoing program (Total commitment as of 2019-20—$526,233) This initiative involves developing relationships with faculty and students in construction management schools with the following goals: (1) To develop roofing-specific material that can be integrated into current course curricula.
 (2) To develop an internship program for students.
 (3) To offer faculty and student scholarships.
 (4) To conduct student competitions where students are given a complex roofing issue to solve.
 Finalist teams then attend the International Roofing Expo, where they present their final report to a panel of judges.
 (5) To develop a faculty research program.
 (6) To establish student chapters or clubs for students interested in exploring careers in roofing.

 CM Cares (2015—$50,000 pledged over five years until 2020) Housed in the Department of Construction Management at Colorado State University, CM CARES is a service learning initiative focused on teaming students, faculty, staff and industry partners to assist with construction-related projects for people with special needs or local community service agencies needing assistance.